 - The powder is grainy and doesn’t dissolve well

 Any Side Effects?

-Huel might cause side effects such as flatulence and discomfort when taken excessively.
+Huel meal replacement products might cause side effects such as flatulence and discomfort when taken excessively.
 Each meal is nutrient-dense, and if you attempt to fulfill the recommended 2000 kcal daily food intake using Huel alone, you’re bound to face some stomach troubles.

 "Nutrition should be the primary purpose of food, not texture and taste." - Julian Hearn